This page contains information relating to:

 "Operational Performance Measures" will measure trends and progress on Activities in the Delivery Program and Operational Plan, and be reported to Council on a quarterly basis.

-Six monthly progress report for Council - July to December 2012
+Quarterly progress report for Council - January to March 2016 (PDF 2.3MB)

-Six monthly progress report for Council - January to June 2012
+Quarterly progress report for Council - April to June 2016 (PDF 2.9MB)

 Community strategic plan (CSP) community engagement strategy